What the weather has in store for Sainsbury's

-Weather is a significant driving force behind consumer purchasing behaviour, affecting what people buy, when, where and how much.
+Weather is a significant driving force behind Retail, affecting what people buy, when, where and how much.
 In order to maximise customer satisfaction and minimise waste it is vital that Sainsbury's stock the right goods, in the right quantities at the right time.

 Accurate and reliable Met Office forecasts and advice help Sainsbury's make informed ordering decisions meaning they can plan for fluctuations in demand due to the weather both in the short- and long-term.